JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/more_authoring/index.md

 So what about the features beyond basic Markdown formatting?

-Let's have fun, showing how MyST surfaces some of the really useful, really powerful features in Sphinx.
+Let's have fun, showing how MyST surfaces some really useful, really powerful features in Sphinx.
 As we go along, keep in mind...this all works when generating PDFs, ePub, and other formats.

 ## Images